teaguecnelson/scout-knows-wp/README.txt

 Styling:
-It uses NPM package node-sass (https://www.npmjs.com/package/node-sass) for Sass compiling. to run, get into 'genesis-sample-sk' directory and use 'npm run scss' to start compiling watch script.
+It uses NPM package node-sass (https://www.npmjs.com/package/node-sass) for Sass compiling. to run, get into 'genesis-sam-sk' directory and use 'npm run scss' to start compiling watch script.

 NOTE (TO BE FIXED):
 The style.scss file must be saved every time a change is made in any of the scss files in order for the css compiler to run.